top of page

 Fractures

-A fracture is a common injury resulting in a broken bone.
-It can occur due to a sudden forceful impact, repetitive stress, or weakening of the bone due to a medical condition such as osteoporosis.
-Fractures can cause a range of symptoms, including pain, swelling, bruising, and limited mobility, depending on the severity of the injury.
-Treatment for fractures may include immobilisation with a cast or brace, medication for pain and inflammation, and surgery to realign and stabilise the broken bone in severe cases.
-Proper rest and rehabilitation are crucial for complete healing and recovery.
+A fracture is a common injury characterized by a broken bone.
+It can occur from a sudden, forceful impact, repetitive stress, or the weakening of the bone due to medical conditions like osteoporosis.
+Fractures can produce various symptoms, including pain, swelling, bruising, and limited mobility, depending on the severity of the injury.
+Treatment for fractures may involve immobilization with a cast or brace, medication to alleviate pain and inflammation, and surgery to realign and stabilize the broken bone in more severe cases.
+Adequate rest and rehabilitation are essential for complete healing and recovery.

 Dislocations